Jussie Smollett update: Special prosecutor finds 'abuses of discretion' in Kim Foxx's handling of 'Empire' actor's case

-The report said it found evidence of "substantial abuses of discretion and operational failures" on the part of Foxx's office.
+The report said it found evidence of "substantial abuses of discretion and operational failures" on the part of Foxx's office "in prosecuting and resolving the initial Smollett case."

+It also said actions by Foxx and other attorneys in her office "may rise to the level of a violation of legal ethics by State's Attorney Foxx and CCSAO lawyers relating to false and/or misleading public statements made about the prosecution or resolution of the initial Smollett case."

 However, Webb said he did not find evidence that would support criminal charges against Foxx or anyone working in her office.
 Webb also found there was no third party influence in any decision making.